 - Are there other alternatives that may help my condition?

 - What should I do if my skin worsens?

 It’s always a smart idea to ask your doctor before using a new product during pregnancy.

 Acne is one of the more common complaints among pregnant women.
 But there are alternative ways to treat acne without salicylic acid or other medications:

 - Maintain good skin habits.
 Wash your face with a mild soap in the morning and before bed.
 Regularly washing your hair may also help keep oil at bay.

 - Eat a diet rich in fruits, vegetables, and other whole foods.
 While you’re at it, drink plenty of water to keep yourself (and your skin) hydrated.

-- Load yourself up with vitamin A. For safety, stick to food sources, versus supplements.
+- Eat foods high in vitamin A. For safety, stick to food sources rather than supplements.
+It’s possible to get too high of a dose with supplements.
 You can get this important vitamin that supports healthy skin in foods like milk, eggs, carrots, and fish.